 - Light rays will bend in the gravitational field.

-- The universe is expanding and parts of it are moving away from Earth faster than the speed of the light.
+- The universe is expanding, and parts of it are moving away from Earth faster than the speed of light.

 Stay tuned with BYJU’S to know more about the theory of relativity, its applications and other interesting topics like relative speed, relative velocity, relative motion, etc.